JosephAFerguson/UserInterface/readmes/Project1_README.md

    These interviews helped me solidify some of my initial thoughts for the design, as well as gave me more things to add for the application itself.
    I created a list of features I needed based on the interview, and highlighted other features I was still unsure of.

+   I decided to cut some features requested in the interview out for the initial phase.
+Mainly, posting videos of lifts, and the tracking by workout split.
+I was unsure of how to implement comparing videos of lifts, I thought photos for each entry should be suficcient.
+   For tracking by workout split, I realized this option would need another type of calendar, or a different view altogether.
+Some workout splits are asynchronous (they don't follow a weekly repitition), which adds further complexity.
+I though a monthly calendar would suffice.

+   # Goals/Features Needed:
+    * Dashboard View
+      - Trending Total & Bodyweight Numbers
+      - Overview chart for SBD numbers over time
+    * Calendar View
+      - Monthly view of lifts/logs and journal entries.
+      - Users can select a day and see the users lift that day and/or journal entry.
+      - Users can see bodyweight on that day and/or protein (green or red if it met the users goal), if it was logged.
+    * Detail View
+      - Table that can be changed by the user selecting a muscle group, by diagram, or a specific lift
+      - Table should also be able to be changed by range of date.
+      - Table will show and compare the lifts (color compare) according to the filters user configured.
+    * Log / Create Entry / Lift
+      - User can enter photo, protein, bodyweight, and a title and journal for the day/lift (not every day will include a workout/lift)
+      - User can enter lifts they performed, sets, reps, and weight.
+For each set, they can add a short note to what it was.
+I.e, superset, dropset, pause, etc.
+    * Settings
+      - User can rearrange views on navbar, customize the colors of the UI, or select a different theme.
+      - ?? additional features

   *Scetching*

+  With these interviews and goals in mind, I started schetching prototypes of the design, here they are:

   *Prototyping & Feedback*

   *Implementation Start Version*